Hadi02-gif/Project-1/README.md

-# Project-1
-Good stuff resides here
+# Getting Started With Data